W. David Marx: Early life

 Marx was born in Oklahoma to a Jewish father and lived there until age 6, before moving to Oxford, Mississippi and later Pensacola, Florida.
 His parents met at Vanderbilt University before his father became an academic.
 Marx grew up in an upper-middle-class home and attended an International Baccalaureate school.

 In the early 1990s, Marx's parents began visiting Japan for work and brought back souvenirs including Gundam figurines and manga comics.
 This exposure to Japanese culture influenced Marx's later interest in the country.

 Education

 After visiting Japan in high school through an International Baccalaureate program, Marx enrolled in a B.A. in East Asian Studies at Harvard University, where he became a member of The Harvard Lampoon.

-During his freshman summer in 1998, Marx interned at publisher Kodansha in Tokyo, working at manga and fashion magazines including Hotdog Press and Checkmate.
+During his freshman summer in 1998, Marx interned at publisher Kodansha in Tokyo, working at manga and fashion magazines including Hot-Dog Press and Checkmate.
 This experience introduced him to Japanese streetwear, particularly the brand A Bathing Ape.
 His exposure to this fashion scene led to his senior thesis titled Going Ape: "A Bathing Ape" Street-wear and the Culture of Fashion for Japanese Youth in the 1990s, for which he received Harvard's Noma-Reischauer Prize in Japanese Studies in 2001.

 After graduating from Harvard, Marx moved to Japan at age 24 to attend Keio University, where he earned a Master's degree in Business with a specialization in Marketing and Consumer behavior.